jstych/zapier-style-guide/Grammar, Mechanics, and Word List.md

 <!--Should there be a list of words that are examples of jargon?-->

-### Job Titles
+### Job titles and formal titles

-In general, lowercase job titles.

-Reserve capitalized titles for formal situations, like Sir Paul McCartney, General Grievous, and Daenerys Targaryen, Princess of Dragonstone.
+Lowercase occupational job titles, no matter where the title is placed in relation to the name.

+> Kim Kadiyala, a marketer at Zapier, talked to astronaut Jeanette Epps about NASA's upcoming mission to Mercury.

+Capitalize common job titles that are acronyms, like CEO.

+Capitalize formal titles when they appear directly before someone's name:

+- Sir Paul McCartney
+- General Grievous
+- President Selina Meyer

+However, lowercase formal titles if they appear after the person's name:

+- Daenerys Targaryen, princess of Dragonstone
+- Anthony Garcia, mayor of Gotham

 ### Names

 Always use a person's full name when you introduce them in your writing.
 After the first mention, use the person's first name only.

-> Dev Shah didn't set out to change the cupcake industry. ""
+> Dev Shah didn't set out to change the cupcake industry.
+"When someone told me 'Clash of the Cupcakes' was affecting global frosting markets, I was floored," he says.
+As the longtime host of the world's most popular baking show, Dev has launched countless cupcake careers.

+If you're writing about multiple subjects with the same first name use the first initial of their last name to avoid confusion.

 ### Numbers